Neil F. Hein

 6.)
 Certificate of Promotion to Colonel 7-9-46

 7.)
 Certificate of authorization to wear General Staff Identification 7-9-55

-The following image shows Colonel Hein some time in 1946, after he had been promoted.
-The second image is Colonel Hein's complete uniform after he had received his General Staff Badge.
+The image on left is Colonel Hein's complete uniform after he had received his General Staff Badge.
 You can see it on his right breast pocket.